MicrosoftDocs/dynamics365smb-docs/business-central/admin-manage-documents.md

 ms.author: edupont

 ---
-# Manage, Delete, or Compress Documents
+# Manage Storage by Deleting Documents or Compressing Data

 A central role, such as the application administrator, must regularly deal with accumulating historic documents by deleting or compressing them.